mjhoy/mjhoy.com/writings/misc/catalunya.md

 hours.
 There is a young man sitting across from me who speaks English and explains that the train has stopped due to the weather, high-speed winds, but he soon leaves, picked up by his girlfriend, leaving me with no one who speaks English.
-A man comes through later, _no seguir_ I catch, we aren't continuing.
+Someone comes through later, _no seguir_ I catch, we aren't continuing.
 People look as if to leave but stop outside and congregate around a man I assume is the conductor.
 He is answering questions and all I can make out is that no one knows